Bigsolve Logo

 What Production-Ready Architecture Actually Looks Like

-That means prompt engineering designed for ambiguity, guardrails tied to object state and workflow logic, classification trained on real historical data, structured feedback cycles, Grid-based regression testing, and version-controlled deployments.
+That means prompt engineering designed for ambiguity, guardrails tied to object state and workflow logic, templates grounded in real historical data, and a code-level evaluation framework — built on the Einstein Connect API — that regression-tests every change before it ships.

 Launch is the beginning, not the end.